Jake Burger Player Props: White Sox vs. Blue Jays

 Jake Burger At The Plate

-- Burger is batting .220 with three doubles, five home runs and five walks.
+- Burger is hitting .227 with three doubles, five home runs and five walks.

-- This year, Burger has totaled at least one hit in seven of 15 games (46.7%), and had multiple hits twice.
+- In eight of 16 games this year (50.0%), Burger has reached via hit, and that includes multiple hits twice.

-- He has hit a long ball in 33.3% of his games this season, and 10.2% of his chances at the plate.
+- Looking at the 16 games he has played this season, he's went deep in five of them (31.3%), and in 9.6% of his trips to the dish.

-- Burger has picked up an RBI in five games this season (33.3%), with more than one RBI in three of those games (20.0%).
+- Burger has picked up an RBI in 31.3% of his games this year, with more than one RBI in 18.8% of his games.
+He has also driven in three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.